 The secondary component of the agreement focuses on case management services being provided through the Connections Centre as well as housing stability services at the Perth and Stratford Housing Corporation.
 A further \$60,940.50 will be provided for another FTE case manager to not only support community members who engage with services at the Stratford Connections Centre but also for residents of the PSHC where housing stability concerns have been identified.
 The services provided through this agreement will be housing-focused in nature, with expectations that document readiness, housing applications, housing searches and community-based referrals are completed alongside the provision of basic needs at the Connections Centre.
-Due to a high prevalence of social assistance clients on the by-name list, and accessing services defined in this agreement, the Ontario Works program will be funding this portion of the agreement.
-The funding will be provided through the 100% Provincial Funding component of the OW budget.
+Due to a high prevalence of social assistance clients on the by-name list, and accessing services defined in this agreement, the Ontario Works program will be funding this portion of the agreement of the OW budget.
 This agreement will replace the current Ontario Works Service Agreement and any impact to clients will be monitored closely, with the ability to modify the agreement in the future, if required.